 Upstate New York Halloween Horseman Attraction

 Look for ghoulish performers and plenty of shops for candied apples, scary gifts and yummy pumpkin pie.
-Older kids can tour the haunted houses, while the little ones enjoy sweet treats and entertaining shows.
-In fact, two Saturday mornings in October are dedicated to “Children’s Day.”
+Little ones have two mildly terrifying October dates dedicated just to “Children’s Day.”

 Ulster County hosts animal sanctuaries where you can learn how to protect animals.
 The Woodstock Farm Animal Sanctuary, for example, offers an educational experience on how to help our furry friends and our environment.
 They also have a five-bedroom Gray Barn open for weekly rentals all season so you can work and learn remotely in a very pastoral setting.
 Stays at this vegan inn help support the animal rescues.